 To preserve all the content, I modified it by splitting the presentation into two slides (ZPoster_2slide.pptx).
 I put the Title, Introduction, and Methods on the first slide, and the Results, Discussion and References on the second slide.
 For font sizes, I use the “Divide by 3” principle – divide the paper-poster font size by 3.
 So use:

 Title: 24 points

 As for choice of font type, I am a big fan of using boring fonts.
 Calibri, Times, and Arial (or their equivalents) are available on most computer systems, and thus you will need very little (if any) modification of the poster once you’ve uploaded it if you stick to these common fonts.
 Plus Calibri has fixed-width numbers, so tables with numbers and decimal points are easy to line up.
 You can use fancy fonts if you want, but there are no guarantees that things will look good following upload.
 (Editor’s note: Don’t forget to EMBED FONTS!)

-One final point – you can only upload files in Powerpoint format.
+One final point – you can only upload D-Posters in PowerPoint format.
 So if you use Keynote, as a last step, go to File -> Export To -> PowerPoint… and follow the steps to save the file.